junaidshaik2600/React-_Practice/BgChanger/README.md

    npm start
    ```

-Your application will run on `http://localhost:3000` by default..
+Your application will run on `http://localhost:3000` by default.

 ## How It Works